-Perspective | Empty nests aren’t just for parents: Siblings feel pain and loneliness too
+Perspective | Empty nest sadness isn’t just for parents: Siblings feel pain and loneliness, too

 Manickam’s experience is not uncommon.
 Many younger siblings are significantly impacted when older siblings leave home and family roles begin to shift.

-Empty nest syndrome — when parents or caregivers experience sadness, loss, anxiety and loneliness after their children leave the home — can affect siblings too, even siblings who are not particularly close.
-“Everyone in a system is connected and when one family member leaves the home it can disrupt the entire system, change the roles in a family and families can experience a loss of what was their norms and typical routine,” says Diane Zosky, a professor of social work and dean of the College of Arts and Sciences at Illinois State University.
+Empty nest syndrome — when parents or caregivers experience sadness, loss, anxiety and loneliness after their children leave the home — can affect siblings, too, even siblings who are not particularly close.
+“Everyone in a system is connected, and when one family member leaves the home it can disrupt the entire system, change the roles in a family, and families can experience a loss of what was their norms and typical routine,” says Diane Zosky, a professor of social work and interim dean of the College of Arts and Sciences at Illinois State University.

 The youngest siblings are more likely to experience sadness when older siblings leave, and feelings of sadness can increase with the closeness of the siblings.
 But siblings whose relationships were described as tense also experienced a sense of loss, Zosky has found.

-Kathy Radigan, a 54-year-old mother of three and a writer in New York, says that when her oldest son moved six hours away for his junior year of college, her 15-year-old son and 18-year-old daughter felt the impact. “'It’s a big change for them, and they really miss him being at home, especially during meals and family time.
+Kathy Radigan, a 54-year-old mother of three and a writer in New York, says that when her oldest son moved six hours away for his junior year of college, her 15-year-old son and 18-year-old daughter felt the impact.
+“It’s a big change for them, and they really miss him being at home, especially during meals and family time.
 Watching your children miss each other can be really hard.
 Families have a certain rhythm and dynamic — and when the oldest leaves the home — all of a sudden that changes,” she says.

 Siblings go through a transition when the oldest leaves, says Sarah Gundle, a clinical psychologist in New York City.
-The youngest may now be the only child left at home or the middle sibling becomes the oldest sibling in the home — and their roles recalibrate.
+The youngest may now be the only child left at home, or the middle sibling becomes the oldest sibling in the home — and their roles recalibrate.

 “Siblings can experience empty nest syndrome when the oldest leaves — and for some siblings, it may be the first time they have experienced any type of loss,” she says.
 “There can be exceptions to this — such as when the sibling relationship is very acrimonious (or abusive) and a younger sibling may feel relieved when the older sibling leaves — but for many younger siblings, this can be a hard transition.”